-Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek
+Quilotoa Lake + Quilotoa Loop Trek: Ultimate Guide

-Well known for being the start (or end!) of the famed Quilotoa Loop Ecuador, one of South America’s most epic treks, this destination has plenty of hiking opportunities for those looking to enjoy the scenery.
+Also known for being the start (or end!) of the famed Quilotoa Loop trek, one of South America’s most epic multi-day treks, Quilotoa has plenty of hiking opportunities for those looking to enjoy the scenery.
+We visited Quilotoa at least a half-dozen times while we lived in Ecuador for several years, and each time we were even more impressed with its beauty.

-Keep reading for our Quilotoa loop map, and to discover the different hikes in and around the Quilotoa lagoon, plus some of our top tips for enjoying the area and making the most out of your visit.
+Our ultimate guide to Quilotoa, Ecuador has everything you need to plan your visit.
+Keep reading for our Quilotoa Loop map, and to discover the different hikes in and around the Quilotoa lagoon, plus some of our top tips for enjoying the area and making the most out of your visit.

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.